-An exploration of the outposts set along the edges of civilisation and the impact that visiting these has on the human spirit, from the co-author of Holloway
+An exploration of the outposts set along the edges of civilisation and their impact on the human spirit, from the co-author of Holloway

 See more reviews

-Dan Richards is the co-author of Holloway (with Robert Macfarlane and Stanley Donwood) and the author of The Beechwood Airship Interviews and Climbing Days.
-He has written for the Guardian, Harper’s Bazaar, Caught by the River, Monocle and Quietus.
+Dan Richards is the co-author of Holloway (with Robert Macfarlane and Stanley Donwood), and the author of The Beechwood Airship Interviews, Climbing Days and Outpost.
+He has written for the Guardian, Economist, Caught by the River, Monocle and Quietus.
 Dan teaches creative non-fiction at the National Centre for Writing and Arvon Foundation.
 His next book, Overnight, is set to be published in 2023.